Premier League 2020/2021 fixtures | Full schedule, TV channels, kick-off times, free-to-air games info

 Premier League fixtures have been confirmed for 2020/21 and we've got all the details including how to watch every match live on TV in the UK.

-Monday Night Football saw Aston Villa get off to a great start with a narrow 1-0 win over Sheffield United at Villa Park before Manchester City beat a strong Wolves outfit 3-1, though the scoreline didn’t truly reflect the flow of the game as Nuno Espirito Santo’s men looked assured throughout.
+Tottenham take on Newcastle fresh from a rout over Southampton last weekend, with Gareth Bale potentially making an appearance at the game, though it may be too soon to see him on the field.

-Some Premier League teams will take a brief pause as Carabao Cup fixtures go ahead during midweek, though many of the big boys will enter the tournament against lower-league opposition before their next top flight game.
+Manchester City take on Leicester, West Ham host Wolves and Monday Night Football boasts Liverpool v Arsenal in a Community Shield rematch.

-It’s almost time for a scan of our hottest Fantasy Premier League tips as managers grapple with a mad round of fixtures and how to make the most of GW3.
+It’s also time for a scan of our hottest Fantasy Premier League tips as managers grapple with a mad round of fixtures and how to make the most of GW3.

 Every Premier League fixture in September will be shown live with broadcasters Sky Sports, BT Sport, Amazon Prime Video and BBC to share the spoils.